 Feet were tapping, hands were clapping, and smiles were a mile wide!
-And when it was over, the audience was on its feet applauding the 221 Dwight students from around the world who performed on the illustrious Carnegie Hall stage in our 2016 global concert entitled "Music for Dance."
+And when the last note was played, the audience was on its feet applauding the 221 Dwight students ― including some from Dwight's Open World School ― who performed on the illustrious Carnegie Hall stage in our 2016 global concert entitled "Music for Dance."

-An ambitious program that united the two closest art forms, music and dance, Saturday's cross-campus concert was a stunning success that involved students spanning grades 4-12.
-Musicians and singers were paired with dancers to perform a wide repertoire, from classical to jazz, and from Chinese traditional folk music to pop.
-While they had been preparing for months on their own campuses, it was only last week that they all gathered in New York to rehearse together.
-With the support of their music and dance directors and an amazing amount of talent, the students performed together seamlessly.
+An ambitious program that united the two closest art forms, music and dance, the concert was a stunning success that involved students spanning grades 4-12.
+Musicians and singers were paired with dancers – including five dancers from Dwight's Open World School ― to perform a wide repertoire, from classical to jazz, and from Chinese traditional folk music to pop.
+It was only in the week before the concert that they all gathered in New York to rehearse as one.
+With the support of their music and dance directors, and the Director of Dwight Open World School ― not to mention an amazing amount of talent ― the students performed together seamlessly.